OmdenaAI/kiambu-kenya-chatbot-for-students/src/tasks/task-1-data-processing-and-cleaning/README.md

 ## Defining the Data Science Problem
 Our dataset is organized into classes of tag names, sentence patterns, and responses.
 This indicates that the students' Chatbot receives instructions from students in form of sentence patterns made of words.
-The bot classifies the sentence patterns according to the class/tag name the sentence belongs to; then draws a response from that class as feedback to the student.
+The bot classifies the sentence patterns according to class/tag name the sentence belongs to; then draws a response from that class as feedback to the student.
 It appears that the data science problem we are dealing with is a Classification Task.
 The task entails classifying sentence patterns according to tag names and drawing responses from respective tag name as feedback to the student

 ### Task-1 Goals
-Task has two goals:
+Task-1 has two goals:
 1. Cleaning words in students’ instruction sentence patterns (tokenization and stemming)
 2. Encoding the words in sentence patterns into numerical values (array/matrix)